Thomas Zimmerman (1944 - 2020) - Obituary

 There will be no services at this time.
 In lieu of flowers, memorial donations in the Zimmerman's names may be made to the Buckeye House Rabbit Society, the Humane Society of Sandusky County, or the Sandusky County Dog Warden's Sick Dog Fund.
 Keith, Kristi, and David are so very thankful to everyone who is helping us through this difficult time.
 We hope to schedule a graveside, memorial, or life celebration service to Tom & Mary at a later date.

-Herman-Karlovetz Funeral Home & Cremation Services, Fremont has had the honor of assisting the Zimmerman family through this extremely difficult time.www.hermanfh.com
+Herman-Karlovetz Funeral Home & Cremation Services, Fremont has had the honor of assisting the Zimmerman family through this extremely difficult time.